bvenn/AlgaeWatch/README.md

 * [Fulma](https://fulma.github.io/Fulma/)

 The project runs on a web server locally, but hosting SAFE stack solutions on a private server via the run command proved difficult.
-While i was able to make the api work for server requests, i was not able to host the site itself.
+While I was able to make the api work for server requests, I was not able to host the site itself.
 This seems to be an issue proxying request between local host and the actual server port.
 As soon as I find a solution I am going to post its adress here.

 **By finishing AlgaeWatch I am able to monitor the state of the pond and get real time insights into the environmental conditions the organisms have to face.
+The wavelet approach provides a powerful tool to study occuring frequencies in the data and by collecting more data I hopefully will see some interesting properties.
 With this project I hope to contribute to increasing the popularity of F# in signal processing and IoT even further.**